breezy-weather/breezy-weather/docs/HOMEPAGE.md

 On top, you have city name of the location on the left, and location list and settings buttons on the right.

+Just below, you can see the last time of refresh.

-Above cards, you have:
+Above cards, you have details about current weather:
-- Current temperature
+- Temperature
-- A text about current weather condition
+- A text about weather condition
-- Current wind, or if not available, current air quality information
+- Feels Like temperature
+- Wind
+- UV index (only during daylight)
+- Humidity

 In the footer, you have credits and acknowledgment for the weather provider used for this location.
 You also have an Edit button that allow you to change the order of cards or remove some of them.
 This will apply to all locations.